isabella232/events.eclipse.org/readme.md

 The order of appearance in the listing is currently based on the position in the file.
 In the near future, we will add functionality to automatically sort events and ommit past events. <br>
 To help us, please use the "MMM DD, YYYY" format for the "date" fields.
 Example: "Nov 3, 2013" will work just fine! <br>
-We hope to find a more general solution in the future.We are not using the time for anything (yet), so feel free to add the time in any fomrat that is appropriate.
+We hope to find a more general solution in the future.We are not using the time for anything (yet), so feel free to add the time in any format that is appropriate.

     {
-        "type":"dc",
+        "type":"xx",
 	    "title":"title",
         "date":"date",
         "time":"time",